TUMFTM/motorcycle_model/README.md

 When importing the FMU for example in Simulink, the inputs and outpus will appear in the related box.
 Moreover, a suitable solver for the Co-Simulation is already set in `Motorcycle_FMU.mbsx`.
 In Simulink, a bus object for the input and outputs must be create.
 For that, please run the simulink model containing the FMU.
 Simulink will throw an error and suggest to create the bus object with the command `fmudialog.createBusType()`.
-After that the bus object can be save to a .mat file and loaded every time before loading the simulink model.
+After that the bus object can be saved to a .mat file and loaded every time before loading the simulink model.

 # Authors
 The multibody model was developed by Francesco Passigato (Chair of Automotive Technology at TU Munich) and